Rialto (band)

-Despite finding favour with music critics, with Melody Maker anticipating "a fairytale future of Oasis-like proportions", the band were famously dropped by their label East West, a Warner Music Group imprint, a month before the release of their heavily promoted eponymous debut album, denting the group's chances of major commercial success.
+Despite finding favour with music critics, with Melody Maker anticipating "a fairytale future of Oasis-like proportions", the band were famously dropped by their label East West, a Warner Music Group imprint, a month before the release of their heavily promoted debut album, denting the group's chances of major commercial success.
 Neil McCormick noted that Rialto were "among the most critically acclaimed and highly touted new groups to emerge" of the late 1990s, making "carefully crafted, Beatlesque pop, with an epic, cinematic sound and slightly sinister lyrics".
-The group gained a following in East Asia, particularly in South Korea where their debut reached the number one spot in the album charts.
+The group gained a following in East and Southeast Asia, particularly in South Korea where their debut reached the number one spot in their albums chart.

+The band announced that they would release a new album, Neon & Ghost Signs, in 2025.